 In terms of shipments, despite the recent slow-down for the constant market growth for years, China has remained the world’s largest smartphone market since 2012.
 In 2018, smartphone shipments in China reached over 397 million units, accounting for about 28 percent of the total volume of global smartphone shipments.
 Back in 2015, the number of mobile phone users in China is projected to reach about 1.1 billion by 2019 with as many as 63 percent of them smartphone owners, while current mobile phone subscriptions as of September 2019 has already exceeded 1.6 million in China.
 The mobile phone service in China is provided by three domestic telecommunication network operators: China Mobile, China Unicom and China Telecom.

-By the end of 2016, the sales value of smartphones in China had amounted to about 133.6 billion dollars, with an increase of about 15 percent compared to the previous year.
+At the beginning of 2018, the sales value of smartphones in China had amounted to about 41.1 billion dollars.
 The large smartphone market in China also led to fierce competition among various manufacturers.
-Apple and Samsung are facing more and more challenges and pressure from domestic smartphone makers in China like Huawei, Oppo, Vivo and Xiaomi.
-In the fourth quarter of 2016, the shipment volume of iPhone picked up to approximately 14.9 million units after the launch of its iPhone 7 model series, while the Chinese domestic brand OPPO ranked first with a shipment volume of about 24.5 million units.
+Apple and Samsung were leading market player since the beginning of the smartphone era, but had been gradually losing market share to domestic smartphone makers in China like Huawei, Oppo, Vivo and Xiaomi.
+In the third quarter of 2019, the shipment volume of iPhone dropped to approximately 8.1 million units, which was half of the peak of around 17 million five years ago, while the Chinese domestic brand Huawei ranked first with a shipment volume of about 41.5 million units.
 The Chinese companies have long left the cheap segment and are producing more and more high-end smartphones with considerable success.
 They are benefiting from a rich local smartphone manufacturing and design ecosystem, which allows them to compete with foreign smartphone brands.